Male and female Eastern Bluebirds. Photo: Patricia Pierce/Flickr/CC by 2.0.

 More than two birds in a mated pair?

 The vast majority of breeding Bluebirds are monogamous.
 Gowaty (1980) observed 177 nesting attempts by color-banded birds.
-The majority of pairs (95.5%) was composed of male and female.
+The majority of pairs (95.5%) was composed of males and females.

 On rare occasions, and perhaps due to the lack of nesting cavities, two females and a male form a breeding family.
 The two females build the nest and lay eggs in the same nest.
 Both partake in the incubation of the eggs taking turns or often sitting on the eggs simultaneously.

-Once the eggs hatch, both females and the males help raise the brood in both breeding arrangements.
+Once the eggs hatch, both females and the males help raise the brood.

 In the case of one male and two females breeding arrangement, it is not clear if the second female or both females mate exclusively with the one male or if one female comes from elsewhere with already fertilized eggs.

-Even rarer is when two males breed with a single female.
+Even more rare is when two males breed with a single female.
 As with the other breeding arrangements, all members of the family help with all breeding activities.

 On rare occasions, Eastern Bluebirds can form communal breeding families.
 Cooperative or family breeding arrangement occurs when 1 or 2 young birds from an earlier brood of the same year stay in the parents’ territory and help with the following brood or their younger siblings.